simao-ferreira/markdown-resume/README.md

 I am a software engineer with around 2+ years of experience, my education revolves mostly towards backend, mainly in object oriented languages like Java, Kotlin and some C++ and tools that envelop it.
 I have worked and toyed with several other languages but most of my core work has been done in Java.

-Until now, my journey as an engineer is based on a hunger for learning, not just academic learning, but also experiencing, travelling and discussing.
-I am not a professional and structured learning, but learning is what drives me to improve and succeed.
+Until now, my journey as an engineer is based on a hunger for learning.
+Learning and improving is what drives me to succeed.

 ## Skills